English

 C-Therm Trident Thermal Conductivity Instrument

 The C-Therm Trident Thermal Conductivity Instrument is engineered to characterize a wide range of thermal interface materials under conditions that reflect real-world device operation.
-It delivers fast, accurate, and repeatable thermal conductivity measurements for TIMs such as thermal greases, gap fillers, phase change materials, adhesives, and pads—supporting applications in electronics cooling, semiconductor packaging, battery systems, and high-power device thermal management.
+It delivers fast, accurate, and repeatable thermal conductivity and impedance measurements for TIMs such as thermal greases, gap fillers, phase change materials, adhesives, and pads—supporting applications in electronics cooling, semiconductor packaging, battery systems, and high-power device thermal management.

 Form Factor Test a Variety of Form Factors